 Choosing an auto insurance company can be tricky: companies' rates differ based on your driving history, age, and location, and companies offer an array of discounts.
 Farmers and Allied are two of the most popular auto insurance companies, providing high-quality coverage across most of America.

 To simplify the process of comparing insurance companies, we have pulled average rates from Allied and Farmers.
 These take into consideration myriad pricing factors, including credit quality, driving history, and age.
 Examine these figures and find your next car insurance policy today.

-If you have very poor credit, Allied could be the way to go.
-On average, Allied offers better premiums than Farmers for drivers with credit scores of lower than 580.
-Those with exceptional credit — a score of 800-plus — should opt for Check out typical insurance rates by credit score for Allied and Farmers below.
+If you have very bad credit, Allied could be preferable to Farmers.
+On average, Allied offers lower rates than Farmers for drivers with credit scores of 579 or less.
+Those with outstanding credit — a score of 800 or higher — should opt for Check out average insurance costs by credit tier for Allied and Farmers:

 |Credit level||Farmers avg. annual premium||Allied avg. annual premium|

 If you've got an at-fault crash, speeding ticket, reckless driving violation, or DUI on your driving record, Allied could be a better choice than Farmers.
 Every insurance company has different post-violation pricing structures, so don't hesitate to shop around to figure out which insurance company suits you.